Boris Johnson to face no confidence vote, Graham Brady announces

 PM will need to win backing of 50% of MPs to remain Tory leader

-Boris Johnson will face a no confidence vote after it was announced the Tory rebels reached the required threshold to hold a ballot.
+Boris Johnson will face a no confidence vote after it was announced the Tory rebels reached the required threshold to hold a ballot, Sir Graham Brady has announced.

-In an email to Tory MPs, the chair of the Conservatives’ 1922 commitee, Sir Graham Brady said the vote will be held between 6-8pm on Monday in the House of Commons.
+In an email to Tory MPs announcing the vote, the chair of the Conservatives’ 1922 commitee, Sir Graham, said the vote will be held between 6-8pm on Monday in the House of Commons.

+In a brief statement, he confirmed he had received the 54 letters from Tory MPs needed to trigger a vote, but did not specify the actual numbers of letters recieved.

-Sir Graham said he communicated the news with the prime minister on Sunday evening and agreed the timetable for a vote.
+Sir Graham, who revealed some MPs had post-dated their no confidence letters until after the Queen’s Jubilee, communicated the news with the prime minister on Sunday evening and agreed the timetable for a vote.

+It raises the prospect of Mr Johnson being ousted from No 10 over the scandal that has rocked his premiership and under three years after winning the Tories’ biggest majority in decades in 2019.

 Just moments before the vote was announced, former minister Jesse Norman published a withering letter of no confidence, saying the prime minister had presided over a “culture of casual law-breaking”.